 Calumet is a tiny town located in the state of Oklahoma.
 With a population of 488 people and just one neighborhood, Calumet is the 293rd largest community in Oklahoma.

-Calumet is a blue-collar town, with 37.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Calumet, you'll notice that it is more blue-collar than most other communities in America.
+40.29% of Calumet’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Calumet is a town of construction workers and builders, professionals, and service providers.
-There are especially a lot of people living in Calumet who work in teaching (17.78%), sales jobs (11.11%), and food service (10.37%).
+There are especially a lot of people living in Calumet who work in teaching (17.99%), food service (13.67%), and office and administrative support (6.47%).

-Calumet is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Calumet doesn't have a public transportation system that people use for their commute.

 Calumet is an extremely ethnically-diverse town.
 The people who call Calumet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Calumet residents report their race to be White, followed by Native American.
-Important ancestries of people in Calumet include German, Irish, English, Scots-Irish, and Swedish.
+Calumet also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.20% of the town’s residents.
+Important ancestries of people in Calumet include German, English, Irish, European, and Scots-Irish.

 The most common language spoken in Calumet is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.